Legal NoticesDownload this as a PDF

 8 PROTECTION OF PERSONAL DATA

-All such communications and inquiries should be sent to firstname.lastname@example.org or mailed to Compliance Officer, Acorah Software Products Limited, 4 King Street Lane, Winnersh, Berkshire, RG41 5AS.
+All such communications and inquiries should be sent to firstname.lastname@example.org or mailed to the Compliance Team, Acorah Software Products Limited, Rubra One, Mulberry Business Park, Fishponds Road, Wokingham, RG41 2GY.
 Please be sure to include sufficient information for us to verify your identity, locate your file (if applicable) and respond to your inquiry.
 You should also include your mailing address if you would like us to send you any written materials.